sematext/docs/docs/experience/on-page-transaction.md

 title: On-Page Transactions
 description: Sematext Experience supports monitoring On-Page Transactions.
 Learn how to use and set up On-Page Transactions here.

-Measuring user-activity can be crucial to understanding what your users are feeling while interacting with your website.
-This gives you a better understanding about your users needs.
-Measuring delays between when a user sees a page and clicks a button, versus how big of a delay users see when navigating between pages on your website, or how fast you reply to a live-chat question are all crucial when in understanding your users' needs.
+Measuring user activity can be criical for understanding what your users are experiencing while interacting with your website.
+This gives you a better understanding of your users needs.
+Measuring delays between when a user sees a page and clicks a button, versus how big of a delay users see when navigating between pages on your website, or how fast you reply to a live-chat question are all crucial for understanding your users' needs.

 ### Adding On-Page Transactions

-First of all, you need to add transactions to your App.
+To make use of On-Page Transactions functionality you need to first add transactions to your App.
 Press the green plus button in the top right corner.

 <img
   class="content-modal-image"